Morrison's 'tiring' week dogged by Macron's nuclear-grade fury

 Mr Taylor wrote that Mr Morrison left Rome “exhausted after spending 27 hours in the air getting here, fighting jet lag” and running “18-19 hour days”.
 Then he’s in for “another two long days of meetings”, before returning to Australia at the end of the week.

-The PM will be happy that, at least, he doesn’t face yet another two weeks in quarantine on his return, with NSW scrapping that requirement for returning travellers.
+The PM will be happy that he doesn’t face yet another two weeks in quarantine on his return, with NSW scrapping that requirement for returning travellers.

 But then it’s two weeks of Parliament, a slate of contentious legislation to pass, and potentially the last sitting fortnight before an election likely early next year.